-This wonderfully overheated drama by Tennessee Williams, who wrote the screenplay with Gore Vidal, is animated by ultra-powerful performances from Elizabeth Taylor and Katharine Hepburn.
+This wonderfully overheated drama – an adaptation of a one-act play by Tennessee Williams with a screenplay by Gore Vidal – is animated by ultra-powerful performances from Elizabeth Taylor and Katharine Hepburn.

-Taylor plays Catherine Holly, the niece about to be committed to a mental institution by southern matriarch Mrs Violet Venable (Hepburn) after witnessing the violent death of her cousin, Sebastian (Violet’s much-loved son).
+Taylor plays Catherine Holly, the niece about to be committed to a mental institution by wealthy southern matriarch Mrs Violet Venable (Hepburn) after witnessing the violent death of her cousin, Sebastian – Violet’s much-loved poet son – while they were holidaying in Spain.
+Hepburn is terrifying as the domineering Mrs Venable.

 Montgomery Clift is Dr John Cukrowicz, the neurosurgeon called in to assess the girl’s sanity rating before a possible lobotomy.